ahmedalhulaibi/flatfile/README.md

 # ffparser

-The purpose of this library is provide a utility to read a record from structured [flat-file database](https://en.wikipedia.org/wiki/Flat-file_database).
+The purpose of this package is provide a utility to read a record from a structured [flat-file database](https://en.wikipedia.org/wiki/Flat-file_database) or a record from a text file into a struct.

+This package allows you to define your record layout using struct tags.

+Each field in a struct can be mapped to a single field in a record using a struct tag.

+Struct tags are in the form `ffp:"pos,len"` or for a slice field `ffp:"pos,len,occurences"`.

-This library provides a method `Unmarshal` which will convert a slice of bytes to fields in a struct based on defined struct tags.
+This library provides a method `Unmarshal` which will read a record (slice of bytes) into a struct.

-Struct tags are in the form `ffp:"pos,len"` or optionally `ffp:"pos,len,occurs"`

-The intent is to eliminate boilerplate code for reading data from a flat file and mapping it to the properties in a struct.
+The intent is to eliminate boilerplate code for reading data from a flat file and mapping it to the fields in a struct.

 Data type support:
 - [x] bool